 Providing love, support, and assistance to children in transition can be a rewarding experience.
 Volunteers in the programs listed below contribute their talent and energy toward creating comfort, joy, and a sense of stability to children in need as they face transition and temporary placement.

 Volunteer Orientation Meetings

-To learn more about becoming a volunteer in one of the Social Services Agency programs, you are invited to attend an orientation meeting where the specific requirements and details of volunteer opportunities with the Social Services Agency will be explained.
-After meeting the volunteer representatives from each of the Social Services Agency programs, choosing the best-suited volunteer program will be easier.
-Applications will be provided by presenters at the orientation meeting.
+To learn more about becoming a volunteer in one of Social Services Agency (SSA) programs, you are invited to attend an orientation meeting where specific requirements and details of volunteer opportunities with SSA will be explained.

 County of Orange Social Services Agency

-Parking is available on Sycamore Street at the rear of the building.
-Refreshments will be served.
-For more information on orientation meetings, contact the Volunteer Coordinator.
-You may also complete the Social Services Agency Volunteer Application.
+For more information on the orientation meetings, contact the Volunteer & Outreach Manager Christopher Avventino at (714) 825-3244.
+You may also complete the Social Services Agency Volunteer Application below.